ahdinosaur/secret-handshake2/SPEC.md

 - X25519: With an intentionally weak public key, the shared secret produced by a Diffie-Hellman with that public key is known, regardless of the other secret key.
 - Ed25519: With an intentionally weak public key, it's possible to produce a signature that is a valid signature for any message, with respect to the weak public key.

-The first solution in the paper (adopted by v1) is to reject weak public keys with low order points.
+The first solution in the paper (adopted by Secret Handshake v1) is to reject weak public keys with low order points.

-In v2 we will document this in the specification.
-(Unlike v1, where this vulnerability was never disclosed.)

-In v2 we will also follow the second suggestion in the paper:
+In Secret Handshake v2 we will also follow the second suggestion in the paper:

 > Our alternative suggestion is to include the initiator’s and responder’s public key when deriving K1 and K2.
 >